 Graduation is the official acknowledgment of degree conferral.
 Students apply for graduation at the beginning of their final semester of study.
 Commencement is the official ceremony acknowledging graduation and the bestowing of the baccalaureate degree.

 To graduate, satisfy all University, college, and major requirements in effect at the time you enter your major.
-Degree Audits through
+Filing your intent to graduate is done through the eLion "Graduating this Semester" module.
+Filing dates are:

 Students who miss the filing period must visit the Smeal Undergraduate Education Records Office in 202 Business Building to file your intent.
 A copy of a current degree audit is needed.